Tag: meltdown

 A few words about unmasking

 I presume if you’re interested in neurodiversity (and I guess you are if you’re on my blog) you might have heard about unmasking movement.
-It has nothing to do with taking off the masks we were supposed to wear because of Covid pandemic.
-Masking is all the effort autistic people do to appear neurotypical, and…
+It has nothing to do with taking off the masks we were supposed to wear in pandemic.
+Masking is all the effort autistic people do to appear neurotypical, and I do…

 -